From the mountains of Wadi Bani Awf to exploring the capital of Muscat, these are the most beautiful places to visit in Oman on your first trip!

 I’ve been to the United Arab Emirates a few times before.
 I’ve even been to Fujairah, the Emirate state neighbouring Oman in the Arabian Gulf, so I assumed the country would be very similar to this place.
 Oh how wrong I was.

 Oman is nothing like Dubai or the UAE.
-In fact, it’s like nowhere else in the world I’ve been to before.
-There are just so many beautiful places to visit in Oman.
+In fact, it’s like nowhere else I’ve been to before.
+There are just so many beautiful places in Oman that make it such an amazing country to explore for your holidays.

 In this blog post I’m going to show you some of the most beautiful places to visit in Oman.
-I’m also going to add in lots of practical information too like whether you need a guide and customs in Oman.
+I’m also going to add in lots of practical information too like whether you need a guide and some of the different customs in Oman.

 Customs in Oman